sapnajohn01/Robotics/Intro-Industrial Robot Application Analysis.md

 •	Use Articulated Robots for flexible, high-precision tasks like welding, painting, and assembly—especially where multi-axis motion and tool versatility are needed.\
 •	Deploy Gantry Robots for heavy-duty, large-scale operations like machine tending, die-casting, and inspection of oversized components.

-In electronics manufacturing, precision and reliability are paramount—especially when handling delicate components like PCBs, microchips, and sensors.\
+**In electronics manufacturing**-precision and reliability are paramount—especially when handling delicate components like PCBs, microchips, and sensors.\
 Here are two robot types that are particularly well-suited for this environment, along with a breakdown of their capabilities:

 SCARA Robot: Core Components & Functional Role\